NoelleSimp/TCL/general-mechanics/resources-and-efficiency.md

 * Eggs
 * Masutakes
 * Fireflies \(nightime only\)

-This information can be used together with the[ infinite spawning bushes bug](../evidence/general-mechanics/bugs.md#infinite-bushes) to farm these materials.
+* This information can be used together with the[ infinite spawning bushes bug](../evidence/general-mechanics/bugs.md#infinite-bushes) to farm these materials.

+### Bane-Duki Respawn
+Some bake-danukis that end up with investigation spot respawn.
+They seem to follow common enemies respawn pattern (12h), however it's still unclear.

 ## Resource Limits